 Shinola is partially owned by Bedrock Manufacturing Company, LLC (co-founded by the founder of Fossil Watches) which also purchased storied outdoor outfitter Filson a few years ago, so we can certainly see that there is long-term strategy underlying the Shinola brand.

 Click for Shinola Detroit Video

 WILLIE HOLLEY: I've never heard of a watch manufacturer here in Detroit, let alone the United States.
 It's an honor to be a part that and to bring something like that to the city after all the little trials and tribulations that’s happened here.
-It's just amazing to bring jobs here to the city - specifically, the city that I live in.
+It's just amazing to bring jobs here to the city - especially, the city that I live in.

 HEATH CARR: Well, we were talking about how we would create an American-made accessories brand with accessories that we were passionate about - one of those being watches and leather goods and bikes and journals.
 Detroit was a natural for us because of the manufacturing heritage here.

 So we built a factory that we’re sitting in today that can manufacture 500,000 units a year.
 We had a partner in creating Shinola, which is Rhonda.
 They designed the factory and actually built all of the equipment.
 And it was all shipped from Switzerland.